ar8118/shahroodwifi/README.md

 $ scripts/run.sh
 ```

-> If you want to access the `shahroodwifi` CLI tool globally, you could run:
+> If you want to access the `shahroodwifi` CLI tool globally (available only on Linux), you could run:
 >
 > ```bash
 > $ npm run install